-Birds of the World (BOW) content is written by ornithologists all over the world and was amassed from four major celebrated works of ornithology: Birds of North America, The Handbook of Birds of the World, Neotropical Birds, and Bird Families of the World.
-Below we provide a brief overview of these volumes plus the data and media sources that underpin its innovation.
+Birds of the World (BOW) content is written by leading ornithologists and was amassed from several celebrated works of ornithology: Birds of North America, The Handbook of Birds of the World, Neotropical Birds, Birds of Southern Africa, and Bird Families of the World.
+Below we provide a brief overview of these volumes plus the data and media sources that underpin its innovative platform.

 Birds of North America